rust-lang/rust/text/0000-int-to-intx.md

 - Renaming `int`/`uint` requires changing much existing code.
 On the other hand, this is an ideal opportunity to fix integer portability bugs.
 - The new names are longer (but not much longer).
+- The `x` suffix may be too generic and doesn't carry enough meaning.
+In particular, it signifies the fact that the size is "unknown"/"variable" "in some way", but what is this "some way" after all?

 # Alternatives